List of Yu-Gi-Oh! GX characters: Society of Light

 X is a Pro League duelist for the Society of Light.
 His surname is meant to be a pun in English, as "mill" (a term borrowed from Magic: The Gathering) denotes a direct disruption of a player's deck.
 X is a Pro League duelist associated with the Society of Light whose ranking is greater than Aster's.
-In the English version, X of dreamt becoming a pastry chef as a child, but instead grew up to become an attorney.
-He successfully reduced the cards in Jaden's deck to zero, but lost when, due to the effect of the Neo-Spacian Glow Moss Jaden had summoned on X's field, caused him to discard the rest of his deck.
+In the English version, X dreamt of becoming a pastry chef as a child, but he instead grew up to become an attorney.
+He successfully reduces the cards in Jaden's deck to zero, but loses when, due to the effect of the Neo-Spacian Glow Moss Jaden had summoned on X's field, caused him to discard the rest of his deck.
 X plays a Deck Destruction deck.